Association of Professional Engineers and Geoscientists of Alberta: Executive Committee and Council

 APEGA conducts an annual election for its council, which consists of the Executive Committee and Councillors.
 The Executive Committee is made up of the President, Past-President, President-Elect, and Vice-President.
 Members on the Executive Committee hold a one-year term, and Councillors hold a three-year term.

 The Executive Committee and Councillors are elected by professional members of APEGA.
+Up to 3 Counsellors are appointed by the Government of Alberta.
 Individuals interested in running for Council must be in good standing and have the professional designation of Professional Engineer, Professional Geoscientist, or Professional Licensee.

 Certification

-The designations P.Eng., P.Geo., P.Geol., P.Geoph., Licensee, and Professional Licensee, or a Permit to Practice in the case of a company, ensure that legal, academic, and experience requirements to practice have been met.
+The designations P.Eng., P.Geo., P.Geol., P.Geoph., Licensee, P.L.(Eng.), P.L.(Geo.), or a Permit to Practice for an Alberta corporation practicing engineering or geoscience, ensure that legal, academic, and experience requirements to practice have been met.
 They also signify adherence to the standards and ethics of the engineering and geoscience professions.
-In Alberta, only individuals licensed by APEGA can practice or use titles relating to those professions.
+In Alberta, only individuals and corporations licensed by APEGA can practice or use titles relating to those professions.